Jesus Birth; The True Story from God’s Word – Updated 12/8/19

 from them the exact time the star appeared.
 And he sent them to

-Herod would use the exact time period the star appeared as the day Jesus was born; but God sent the star to appear to the wise men before Jesus was born and He would only be a little over 40 days old when the wise men found Him.
+Herod would use the exact time period the star appeared to the Magi as the day Jesus was born; but God sent the star to appear to these wise men 2 years before Jesus was born.
+The star did not start moving until the right time for the Magi’s 4 month trip to Jerusalem; just as it took Ezra 4 months to come from Babylon to Jerusalem.
+The Magi arrived at the house where Jesus lived a little over 40 days after He was born.

 A star which only the Magi, who were Gentiles, could see led them to Jesus.
 It could have been a special star created by the Father for only the Magi to see, or because the Magi were astronomers it could be a star only they would recognize.
 But either way a star led them to Jesus, and they found the Babe they were looking for.

 *When they heard the king, they departed; and behold, the star which they had seen in the East went before them, till it came and stood over where the young Child was.
 Matt 2:9 NKJV+

 Our Father’s perfect plan had Daniel (around 586BC) become a prisoner of Babylon, where He would save all the wise men of Babylonia, the magicians and astrologers; by telling the meaning of King Nebuchadnezzar’s dream.
 The King then made Daniel the administrator over the wise men (Magi) of Babylonia (Da 2:12-48).
 Daniel told them of a star that would come out of the tribe of Jacob, when the new King (scepter) of Israel would be born.
 This must have been recorded in Persian records or passed down in some form; for when some Magi saw a special star over 500 years later, they followed it to Israel to worship the newborn King.